-I also write a lot about the weight of secrets.
+I write a lot about the weight of secrets.
 A little over a year ago, I became unable to carry the truth of my secrets.
 My back was achy and my arms were tired.
 I started writing the pain.
 And as I did, almost simultaneously, I began to lose actual body fat.
 There is certainly a correlation to the amount of walking I do, when my anxiety is on the verge of unmanageable.
 It would make sense that I lose weight.
-But when the scales tip, I also go through periods where I don’t go outside much.
+But when the weight of secrets tips the scales, I also go through periods where I don’t go outside much.
 And it seems I still lose weight, as I lose secrets.
 My shame is heavy.
 So I give a little back every year.
 It isn’t mine to keep.

 During the past four months, I had two experiences with people where their actions made me very hurt and angry.
 I have historically turned my anger on myself, which results in self-deprecation, panic attacks, and isolation.
 But I know that I am growing at a really fast rate this year.
 I started spilling out.
 I turned my insides, inside out.
 And getting angry did not feel good.
 But letting it out, did.
 And I have continued to react and respond with my true emotions, whenever possible.
 I think it heals me.
 But it also scares me.
 I tried so hard for so long to not be angry.
 Ever.
 The only people who ever saw me get angry were my mother and my partners.
 Now, when I do get angry, I often have a panic attack.
 I don’t know how to be present in my body, when I am angry.
 I disconnect.
 My hands shake, and I feel guilty.
 Girls are not supposed to get angry.
 I am not supposed to be angry.
 But I know better.
 I am not for reinforcing patterns.
 I put my hands, feet, and whole body into them, and I break them.

 I’m an empath.
 A gusher.
 A crier.
 I feel.
 I have spent my life trying not to cry or yell too much.
-So I cry a lot and yell internally, because I’m afraid of my own feelings and my own voice.
-So I experience them 2 times over.
+Still, I cry a lot and yell internally because I’m afraid of my own feelings and my own voice.
+So I experience my feelings two times over.
 But a shift is happening.
 I am working through this and through them.
 I have written poem after poem, when I couldn’t say the words.
 I have hidden the words on my body, like fat.
-I am overwhelmed with feelings and overweight with silence.
+I am overwhelmed with feelings and overgrown with silence.
 And as I get older, I get smaller.
 And louder.
 I no longer swallow rage or choke on truth.
 I spit up and spit out.
 I am anxious, I am angry, I am all of the things they said I wasn’t supposed to be.
-But I am still here, putting thought to paper and paper to heart.
+But I am here, putting thought to paper and paper to heart.
 I hold my words next to my whole, so I can heal the hole in me.
 This is the crux of me.
 I am still here.